internetguru/laravel-common/README.md

 }
 ```

-## Blade Components
+## Breadcrumb Blade Component

-> The package provides a set of Blade components for Laravel applications.

-### Breadcrumb

-> The Breadcrumb Blade component renders breadcrumb navigation in your application, helping users understand their location within the app's hierarchy.
+> Renders breadcrumb navigation based on routes matching the current URL segments.
+Supports translations with short and long labels, custom divider, and segment skipping.

 Key Features:

-- **Automatic Path Parsing**: Automatically parses the current URL and generates breadcrumb items based on your routes and translations.
-- **Customizable Divider**: Allows customization of the divider symbol between breadcrumb items.
+- **Customizable Divider** – Allows a custom divider symbol between breadcrumb items.
-- **Localization Support**: Supports translation of breadcrumb items using Laravel's localization system.
-- **Short and Long Labels**: Supports both short and long labels for breadcrumb items.
+- **Short and Long Labels** – Using `trans_choice` if available shows n-th right translation based on the item positon.
-- **Segment Skipping**: Optionally skip a specified number of URL segments, useful for nested routes or prefixes.
+- **Segment Skipping** – Skips a specified number of URL segments.
+Useful for nested routes or routes with prefixes (e.g. language).

 Usage: